Summer_School_2016__3_

 • Workshop with the international Rescue Committee

 Part of the Summer Conference is a workshop organized and facilitated by the Airbel Impact Lab, which is the research and innovation arm of the International Rescue Committee (IRC).
-During the workshop, conference participants will use design methods and mindsets to think through practical ways of improving the impact of their work and/or increasing its application.
+During the workshop, participants will learn how humanitarian teams use human-centered design to translate research into practical, scalable solutions.
+Through a hands-on working session, participants will apply these principles to their own projects—identifying where real-world constraints limit impact and developing actionable, testable approaches to address them.

 Following the summer conference, up to 5 individuals will be selected to undertake fellowships with the IRC.
 These individuals will work closely with IRC staff to undertake work which furthers both the IRC’s and the fellows’ interests.